lsswiss/surveyfriend/README.md

-# surveymonster
+# surveyFriend
-Tool zum Erstellen von Surveys
+Tool to create Online Surveys with the help of JSON files, based on Bootstrap.